blankcode/3D-Printing-costs/README.md

 If you have ideas about something to add, please let me know since I'd probably like to use it to.
 ## Quote
-Your shop's part's Quote
+Your shop's product's Quote

 Click on the Description > Select Part > Part Quote is displayed

 ## Parts
-Your shop's parts list.
+Your shop's products list.
 For each part fill in the feilds.

 Weight (g) and Print Time (2 days, 3 hours, 5 Minutes enter as 51:05 / 52 Mins enter as 0:52) from your slicer.